AssetFetch/spec/spec.md

 # 5. Endpoints

-This section outlines general information about AssetFetch endpoints along with the specific structural requirements for every endpoint.
+This section outlines general information about the HTTP-endpoints required for AssetFetch along with the specific structural requirements for the JSON-response on every endpoint.

 ## 5.1.
 About Endpoints